Sepsis frequently asked questions

 The early treatment of sepsis is not complicated or expensive, involving IV antibiotics along with IV fluids and supplemental oxygen where appropriate.

 Sepsis can affect people of any age; it is most common in the elderly and the very young.
-For some people – such as older people with advanced frailty or dementia – sepsis is a common and sometimes unpreventable cause of death.
+For some people – such as older people with advanced frailty, dementia or cancers – sepsis is a common and sometimes unpreventable cause of death.

 The chances of neonatal sepsis occurring are increased by premature birth, rupture of the mother’s membranes more than 24 hours before delivery, by the mother having Group B Streptococcus (GBS) infection whilst pregnant, having a previous baby with GBS, and maternal fever.

-Since 2012, a lot of new material and information has been published about sepsis therefore the public and healthcare professionals are more aware; this has led to an increase in the number of people identified and diagnosed with sepsis.
+Over the last decade sepsis has been a key topic of focus, and the public and healthcare professionals are more aware of the signs and symptoms; this coupled with a change in coding policy has led to an increase in the number of people being identified and diagnosed with sepsis.

 Safety netting is where a patient with an infection has been clinically assessed and thought not to have sepsis but the patient/carer is given information on what to look out for that should prompt them to seek further clinical assessment.